-Here, too, the victim may be innocent if it is only opressed, that is, tempted or harrassed, but there is culpability on the part of whoever casts and/or commissions the curse.
-Generally, no one ever actually becomes demon possessed unless they are living in, and are guilty of, mortal sin.
+Here, too, the victim is innocent [may be innocent if it is only oppressed, that is, tempted or harassed,] but there is culpability on the part of whoever casts and/or commissions the curse.
+[Generally, no one ever actually becomes possessed by a demon unless they are living in, and are guilty of, mortal sin.]
 By the word curse, I mean the intention of harming others through demonic intervention.
 This can be achieved in many ways: malefice (or spell), binding, evil eye, malediction, and so on.
 The matter is serious, but we need to be on guard against misconceptions.
 By their nature, curses lend themselves to all sorts of abuses, especially when we consider the current escalation in the number of frauds, suggestions, manias, and more.

 Grave Hardening of

 Judas Iscariot is the classical Gospel example.
 The many individuals who abandon themselves to sexual perversions, violence, and drugs fall into this group.
 The heinous crime of abortion aggravates this situation; its terrible repercussions are clearly seen during exorcisms, because to liberate a victim who is guilty of abortion usually requires a very long period of time.
 Due to the current devastation of the family and the laxity of morals, the repercussions that stem from the scourge of abortion are much more common than in the past.
 When we take all these factors into account, we can understand why the number of individuals stricken by evil ailments has multiplied.